 Choosing Your Brake Pad

-Now that you have seen the pros and cons of all the different brake pads, sure you must be confused about which one you need to get for your car.
+Now that you have seen the pros and cons of all the different brake pads. surely you must have confusion about which one you need to get for your car.

 When choosing a break bad for your car, go for what you need and not what others are going in for.

-All the different brake pads have their own unique benefits so I will advise you seek the help of your car manufacturing company before making this decision.
+All the different brake pads have their own unique benefits.
+So we will advise you to seek the help of your car manufacturing company before making this decision.

 All the brake pads are not equal, consider your driving habits and select your specific brake pads that will certainly last and work well with your rotors.

-If you are looking for a high-efficiency brake pad, then the Ceramic pads are your first option as it will certainly last for a long period of time and produce less dust on the wheels but also remember they are the most expensive.
+If you are looking for a high-efficiency brake pad, then the Ceramic pads are your first option.
+It will certainly last for a long period of time and produce less dust on the wheels but also remember they are the most expensive.

 But if you don’t have enough cash, then the semi-metallic brake pads should be your option.